Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Once you turn it on, the NEO U9-H sports the familiar Metro launcher found on nearly every MINIX TV box of that era.

-MINIX tried to make the Metro launcher as compatible with TV viewing as possible.
-Most icons are simple pictures that you could identify from across the room and the few letters or numbers are written in extremely large fonts, for easy viewing.
+Most icons are simple pictures you can identify from across the room, and the few letters or numbers are written in enormous fonts for easy viewing.

 If you’re used to a newer (or older) system, it can take a few minutes to get used to.
-But overall I liked this settings menu and I wish they’d kept with it.

 Firmware Updates